donishadsmith/Castle-Descent/README.md

 #### RStudio:

-Only RStudio is needed to run this game.
+Only RStudio and the *rstudioapi* package (for player input) is needed to run this game.

 ## Starting Game